tddschn/poetry-add-requirements.txt/README.md

 ## Installation

-The package name are PyPI is `poetry-add-requirements.txt` or `uv-add-requirements.txt`, both are equivalent.
+The package name on PyPI is `poetry-add-requirements.txt` or `uv-add-requirements.txt`, both are equivalent.

 They both provide these 4 commands / executables: `poeareq, poetry-add-requirements.txt, uv-add-requirements.txt, uvareq`